plmaida/Data_Science_1_Assignments/Naive_Bayes/README.md

 ## Creating a database
 Write a python script that reads in the csv data file and stores it in a database.

+### Answer
+Database is put into flyfit.db as the first table flyfit

 ## Use the Database
 Write a script that opens up a database and uses the data to train and plot the ROC curve for the classifier you implemented in part a) .
 Reuse your code from parts A and B as much as possible by encapsulating the functionality in functions.

 ### Answer
-Combining the two python scripts into one gives the following curve:
+Combine the two python script.
+Because we want to do this task in one go we create a new table (flyfit2) in the same flyfit.db.
+This is done just to show that this script could run on its own.
+Using this we get the same curve:
 ![roc](https://user-images.githubusercontent.com/38801847/52601262-21156600-2e2c-11e9-9f08-25835c41bc1b.png)

 As we can expect the ROC for question A and C are the same.
 This equivalency is because it uses the same training set and test set.